saulpierotti/markdown_notebook/ADS.md

 * Attributes of objects are indicated as `object_name.attribute`
 	* The lenght of an array can be indicated as `A.lenght`

+# Algorithm design approaches
+* Incremental approach: add one element at a time
+* Divide and conquer: divide into subproblems, solve them and combine their solutions
+	* It is inspired by the political control tactique of making your enemies fight against each other for controlling them
+	* The divide step involves dividing the problem in sub-problems of smaller size
+	* The conquer step involves solving the sub-problems recursively
+		* If the sub-problem is too big I break it into sub-sub-problems (recursive case)
+		* If it is small enough I solve it directly (base case)
+	* The combine step uses the solutions of the elementary problems to give a solution of the original problem

 # Algorithm analysis
 * Efficiency is related to the ability of an algorithm to be executed with available resources
 * Resources are time and memory